GallowayLabMIT/protocols/docs/contributor_guide.rst

   python build.py

-This will attempt to build both the website and the PDF.
-If you do not have a local LaTeX install (e.g. you either do not uses LaTeX, or you exclusively use online services like Overleaf), then local PDF building will fail.
-If this is the case, you can skip PDF builds by calling
+This will attempt to build both the website only.
+If you have a local LaTeX install, then you can build the PDF locally with:

 ::

-  python build.py --skip-latex
+  python build.py --latex

 These build functions build the website in the folder ``output/html``.
 If you want to view your locally built website, open the file ``output/html/index.html``.